 Mary Immaculate School, a dynamic and caring community committed to enacting our faith;

 (excellence, integrity, inclusiveness, respect)

-Every young person is provided with opportunities to be a successful and purposeful learner through experiences in and beyond the classroom.
-Our students are encouraged to be lifelong learners who think critically about current issues, whilst building the skills to become active and informed citizens now and into the future.
-In a stimulating, positive and supportive environment, collaboration, creativity and risk taking are encouraged and celebrated.
-Within the frameworks of the Habits of Mind and the Growth Mindset, our students are supported to develop positive learning dispositions as they strive for striving for personal and academic excellence.
+At Mary Immaculate School, every young person is provided with opportunities to be a successful and purposeful learner, through experiences in and beyond the classroom.
+Our students develop skills and dispositions to be lifelong learners who think critically about current issues, whilst building the skills to become active and informed citizens, now and into the future.
+In a stimulating, positive and supportive environment, collaboration, creativity, problem solving and risk taking are encouraged and celebrated.
+Within the frameworks of the Habits of Mind and the Growth Mindset, our students are supported to develop positive learning dispositions as they strive for personal and academic excellence.

 Learning and Teaching

 Mary Immaculate School supports, enables and engages our learners in the contemporary world through effectively implementing the Victorian Curriculum.
 Our learning and teaching programs incorporate an extensive range of learning areas including English, Mathematics, Religious Education, Science, Technologies, Humanities including History, Geography and Civics and Citizenship; Health and Physical Education, Italian and The Arts.
 From Prep to Year 6, our students participate in weekly specialist sessions of Science, Visual Arts, Performing Arts, Physical Education, Italian, Digital Technologies and Library.
 The Capabilities of Critical and Creative Thinking, Ethical, Intercultural and Personal and Social, are explicitly taught, developed and supported across all learning areas.

 The use of contemporary learning devices such as computers – PC’s and MacBooks, iPads, digital cameras, robotics and interactive whiteboards are integrated across all learning areas for all year levels.